SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 interchangeable in an efficient way.
 Passing a :code:`TextView` to a :code:`std::string_view const&` is zero marginal cost because of inheritance and passing by value is also no more expensive than just :code:`std::string_view`.

+.. rubric:: Footnotes

+.. [#] This is a horrible hash function, do not actually use it.